bradbase/flyingkoala/docs/use.rst

 4. Using the FlyingKoala VBA macros
 -----------------------------------
-Providing the macro functions you are expecting to use already exist in the FlyingKoala library they will be installed with the FlyingKoala plug-in.
+Providing the macro functions you are expecting to use already exist in the FlyingKoala library they will be installed with FlyingKoala.

-Follow the instructions from xlwings to install their plug-in into your workbook.
-And then follow the instructions from xlwings to install FlyingKoala plug-in into your workbook.

 You'll want to be familiar with writing VBA and reading API style documentation for this one.